FEEDBACK ON OUR SERVICES

 Plus-Physiotherapist, including for Long Covid fatigue

 The Frater Clinic prides itself in recruiting motivated and high calibre staff.
 All healthcare professionals are very well qualified.
-Pre-Coronavirus pandemic, our doctors have annual appraisals and have regular training to enhance their skills and knowledge.
-Most educational updates are currently being done on-line.
+Our doctors have annual appraisals plus have regular training to enhance their skills and knowledge.

 We offer well-man and well-woman health screening, as well as sexual health screening.